August 2026 Snapshot

 Key Insights

-Enterprise Supply Chain Presidents score highest on Stakeholder (4.4/5) and Growth (4.1/5).
+Enterprise Supply Chain Presidents score highest on Stakeholder (4.4/5) and Growth (4.2/5).
+Over the past six months, the most notable change is an increase in Technology orientation.
 Their leading priority is connect solutions providers with prospect customers within 500-mile radius, while their most pressing challenge is young people unaware that manufacturing exists in connecticut.
 They measure success through 98 years of continuous operation approaching 100-year milestone and make decisions using market readiness assessment (understanding where customers are in their technological journey).
 Language that resonates includes "innovation", "flexibility", and "visibility".
-5 distinct behavioral archetypes emerge, with 55% clustering around archetype a approaches.
+5 distinct behavioral archetypes emerge, with 57% clustering around archetype a approaches.

 How Enterprise Supply Chain Presidents Score on Stakeholder and Other Key Factors